Alexis Sanchez: Arsenal forward joins Man Utd in swap with Henrikh Mkhitaryan

 "I'm very happy that we could finish this deal," said Mkhitaryan.
 "It's a dream come true because I've always dreamed of playing for Arsenal.
 Now I'm here, I'll do my best for this club to create history."

-Mkhitaryan made a modest start to his United career and did not start a Premier League game in almost three months after he was substituted at half-time during his full debut against Manchester City.
+Mkhitaryan did not start a Premier League game in almost three months after he was substituted at half-time during his full United debut against Manchester City.

 Yet his form improved during the second half of last season and he scored as United beat Ajax in the Europa League final in Stockholm in May.